 Lakes Colac, Bookar and Tooliarook

-Many lakes in this vacinity occupy shallow craters or wetlands created by lava flow diversions and blockages.
-Lake Bookar is a RAMSAR listed site renowned for birdlife while Lakes Colac and Tooliarook are popular for boating and fishing.
+Many lakes in this vicinity occupy shallow craters or wetlands created by lava flow diversions and blockages.
+Lake Bookar is a RAMSAR listed site renowned for bird life while Lakes Colac and Tooliarook are popular for boating and fishing.

 Dry Stone Walls

 The western plains of Victoria are among the world’s greatest basalt plains, where the many lava flows have weathered into broken volcanic stone fields.
 Using these, early settlers from England, Scotland and Ireland built many dry stone walls in the mid nineteenth century for crops, livestock, to contain rabbit plagues and for protection against fire.
 Corangimite Arts have established the Corangimite Dry Stone Walls heritage Trail and their brochure covers 10 sections of the most diverse and significant walls in the precinct, including Kolora to the west near Mt Noorat, to the west of Mt Elephant near Derrinallum and at Pombornelt amongst the Stony Rises.

 Lake Terang is a dry Crater Lake of State significance. encircled by a walking track.

 Towns of the Craters and Limestone Precinct include; Mount Gambier, Millicent, Penola, Port MacDonnell, Coonawarra, Allendale East, Tantanoola, Glencoe, Mount Burr, Carpenter Rocks, and Beachport

 Mt Burr Range